jkeohan/rctr-9-8-20/w07d14/intro-to-styled-components.md

 ### CSS Modules

-One major issues of standard CSS or Sass is that there is no concept of true encapsulation and requires that the developer to choose unique class names.
+One major issues of standard CSS or Sass/SCSS is that there is no concept of true encapsulation and requires that the developer to choose unique class names.

-And this is exactly what CSS modules did, it relied on creating a dynamic class names for each locally defined style and making sure there styles didn't conflict.
+And this is exactly what `CSS modules` do, it relies on creating dynamic class names for each locally defined style and making sure styles didn't conflict.

-It's creators very specifically designed it to be lightweight and not try to be everything to everyone.
-It really only supports a handful of features.
+It's creators designed it to be lightweight and not try to be everything to everyone.
+It does however only support a handful of features.

 <hr>